jbush001/NyuziProcessor/CONTRIBUTING.md

     writeback_stage writeback_stage(
         .*
 ```
-- For non-generic components, make the instance name be the same as the component name
+- For non-generic components, make the instance name be the same as the component name<br>
 No:
 ```SystemVerilog
     writeback_stage wback(